Travis Dermott: Toronto Maple Leafs

 On the heels of his successful rookie campaign, Dermott began the 2018–19 season with the Leafs in the NHL for the first time in his career.
-As the youngest defenseman on the Leafs roster, Dermott played on a pairing with Ron Hainsey with the goal of moving him to Morgan Rielly's side.
+As the youngest defenceman on the Leafs roster, Dermott played on a pairing with Ron Hainsey with the goal of moving him to Morgan Rielly's side.
 Former head coach Mike Babcock stated that “[Dermott’s issues] are all the things that are no different than Morgan Rielly....Everyone raves about you, but you’re a dash all the time.
 The puck is going in your net all the time.
 So you have to figure that out over time.
 That’s what the league is all about.”
 He played in 24 games until teammate William Nylander returned to the lineup following a contract dispute on December 2, 2018.
 Dermott was loaned to the Marlies temporarily to make room for Nylander in the Leafs lineup but returned for their following game against the Buffalo Sabres.
 Upon returning, he continued to play with the Leafs until February 27, 2019, when he suffered a shoulder injury.
 As a result, he was out of the lineup for a month before eventually returning to finish the regular season and playoffs with the Leafs.
 He underwent shoulder surgery during the offseason after the Leafs were eliminated in the first round the 2019 Stanley Cup playoffs.

 Although the 2019–20 season would eventually be delayed due to COVID-19, Dermott began the season in late October as he recovered from his surgery in May.
 In the final year of his contract, Dermott began seeing playing time on the top defenceman pairing after Morgan Rielly and Jake Muzzin suffered injuries.
 Following the hiring of Sheldon Keefe, who Dermott played under with the Marlies, he was paired with Justin Holl to replace those on the top pair.
 Although he was again shortly sidelined due to an illness, he only missed one game to recover.
-Under the guidance of Keefe, Dermott averaged nearly 19 minutes of ice time per game playing beside Holl and helped the team outscore opponents 4-1.
+Under the guidance of Keefe, Dermott averaged nearly 19 minutes of ice time per game playing beside Holl and helped the team outscore opponents 4–1.

 On October 23, 2020, Dermott signed a one-year, $874,125 contract extension with the Maple Leafs.
+Dermott played in 51 games with the Leafs that year, scoring two goals and six points but saw his ice time diminish from previous seasons.
 On July 8, 2021, Dermott signed a two-year, $3 million extension with the Maple Leafs.
+Dermott was left exposed by the Maple Leafs in the 2021 NHL expansion draft, but the Seattle Kraken chose to select Jared McCann from the Leafs.
+During the 2021–22 season Dermott played in 43 games with the Maple Leafs scoring one goal and five points.
+During the season he was surpassed by Rasmus Sandin and Timothy Liljegren on the Maple Leafs depth chart.